region ID style args keyword arg ...

 The radius value for style sphere and cylinder can be specified as an equal-style variable.
 If the value is a variable, it should be specified as v_name, where name is the variable name.
 In this case, the variable will be evaluated each timestep, and its value used to determine the radius of the region.
 For style sphere also the x-, y-, and z- coordinate of the center of the sphere and for style cylinder the two center positions c1 and c2 for the location of the cylinder axes can be a variable with the same kind of effect and requirements than for the radius.

 Equal-style variables can specify formulas with various mathematical functions, and include thermo_style command keywords for the simulation box parameters and timestep and elapsed time.
-Thus it is easy to specify a time-dependent radius.
+Thus it is easy to specify a time-dependent radius or have a time dependent position of the sphere or cylinder region.

 See the Howto tricilinc doc page for a geometric description of triclinic boxes, as defined by LAMMPS, and how to transform these parameters to and from other commonly used triclinic representations.

 The union style creates a region consisting of the volume of all the listed regions combined.
 The intersect style creates a region consisting of the volume that is common to all the listed regions.

 The union and intersect regions operate by invoking methods from their list of sub-regions.
 Thus you cannot delete the sub-regions after defining a union or intersection region.

 The side keyword determines whether the region is considered to be inside or outside of the specified geometry.
 Using this keyword in conjunction with union and intersect regions, complex geometries can be built up.
 For example, if the interior of two spheres were each defined as regions, and a union style with side = out was constructed listing the region-IDs of the 2 spheres, the resulting region would be all the volume in the simulation box that was outside both of the spheres.